hritik5102/Form-Validation-Tips/README.md

    1. For Username, we marked this as required, once you try to submit, the browser will asks for "Please fill out this field".
    2. You can put minlength="5" characters.

+3. Using Regex pattern matching
+    1. For now, we can assume that our username must contain a number so that the pattern attribute would look like this: **pattern="^[0-9]+$"**.
+    2. If you enter a string instead of a number, then an HTML tooltip will pop up and say: "Please match the request format"